Is the Rise of Wearable Devices Helping or Hindering Our Training?

 Frank Overton 48:39

 We looked into the sleep stages data and we talked to researchers and the general consensus was sleep stages, data is not that accurate and what we like to think of when we look at sleep data is just ‘total time slot’ and so we call that the raw data and we like to separate the signal from the noise and a lot of these new features that are coming out with wearables is noise, some marketing feature and then we put sleep stages data with that.
 Has enormous potential, but the devices need to get a little bit better at measuring the sleep stages and so it’s not to say the science isn’t bad.
-It’s just the the devices and the sensors need to be improved, but it’s amazing like this Apple Watch.
+It’s just the devices and the sensors need to be improved, but it’s amazing like this Apple Watch.
 I mean, it’s incredible what this thing can do I mean, ECG, AFIB, they get into sleep stages, but it’s not very good, but really I mean sleep and HRV we look at the raw raw data.
 I think I wore a Whoop and an Oura side by side all summer, looked like a dork, but generally the raw data is good sleep and HRV, but when you try to go beyond that, you’re getting into some noisy areas.

-Good Sleep Hygiene is Important
+Good Sleep Hygiene Is Important

 Rob Pickels 49:53